ajpinedam/maui-wiki/Development.md

 ### Requirements

-- Install the SDKs listed here https://github.com/dotnet/maui-samples
+- Install the SDKs listed in the [maui-samples](https://github.com/dotnet/maui-samples) repository.

 ### Running